-FINAL EXAM • The final exam for this course will held on MONDAY, JUNE 23RD, 2025 at 11:30 AM in room SC1102.
+FINAL EXAM • The final exam for this course will held in-person on TUESDAY, JUNE 24TH, 2025 at 11:30 AM in room FOR3.
 This time has been assigned by the college and cannot be changed except in dire emergencies (see Section 3B for details).
 The final exam will not be given at an alternate time due to the final exam schedule of other courses.

-ASSESSMENTS
+1G ASSESSMENTS

-TYPES OF ASSESSMENTS • Quizzes are focused assessments intended to gauge your level of preparedness between tests.
-Quizzes are not explicitly cumulative and will instead focus on recently-presented material.
-Exams are broader assessments that are more cumulative in nature and will focus on all material presented since either the beginning of the quarter or since the previous exam.
+TYPES OF ASSESSMENTS • Exams are broad assessments intended to gauge your level of preparedness, focusing on recently-presented material.
 The final exam is a comprehensive assessment that covers all material presented in lecture.
 The final exam does not include lab-related material, but it will include lecture-related material that was presented in lab.
 The lab exam is focused solely on material presented in lab.
 Questions on lab exams will include material presented during lab lecture as well as any calculations or interpretations associated with your lab reports.
 No lab final is given during finals week, only a lecture final.

-FORMAT • The types of questions on assessments may include: true/false, fill-in-the-blank, definitions, short-answer, and formats specifically for this course, such as mechanism, synthesis, or structure solving.
+FORMAT • Types of questions on assessments may include: true/false, definitions, short-answer, calculations, and formats specific to this course, such as naming substances or drawing molecular structures.
 No multiple choice questions will be given.